 Nyingma Summer Seminar

 Nyingma Summer Seminar presents a complete survey of the Buddhist path through teachings on the Three Yanas: Hinayana, Mahayana, and Vajrayana.
 These yanas (or "vehicles") are understood not as separate and distinct schools, but rather as three bodies of knowledge.
 Each presents an increasingly subtle understanding of our mind and the nature of reality.
-They lead us from a basic recognition of our longing for happiness and wish to avoid suffering to an indisputable proof of our potential for compassion, wisdom and awakening.
+They lead us from a basic recognition of our longing for happiness and wish to avoid suffering to an indisputable proof of our potential for compassion, wisdom, and awakening.
+(Learn more about the 3 yanas below.)

-Over its nine days NSS consists of two talks a day, with two days on either end of the program devoted to Hinayana and Vajrayana topics.
-The central part of the seminar focuses on Mahayana thought, the essence of which is the teachings on bodhicitta, or “awakened mind”.
-Through a close reading and commentary on The Seven Points of Mind Training by Jamgon Kongtrul, Kongtrul Rinpoche will explore the Lojong teachings, also widely known as “mind-training”.
-This text introduces a view and supporting techniques to transform our habitual focus on the self — the source of all our suffering — into a deep empathy and care for other beings.
-The Seven Points is recognized as one of the keystone texts of Mahayana Buddhism.
-(Read more about each school below.)
+NSS features nine days of teachings, with two talks a day.
+The program begins with Hinayana teachings and ends with Vajrayana teachings.
+The central part of the seminar focuses on Mahayana thought, the essence of which is the teachings on bodhichitta, or “awakened mind.”
+In this section, we explore the Lojong teachings through a close reading and commentary on The Seven Points of Mind Training by Jamgon Kongtrul.
+This text introduces a view and supporting techniques to transform our habitual focus on the self—the source of all our suffering—into a deep empathy and care for other beings.

 Kongtrul Rinpoche has often called this much-loved annual event our “Thanksgiving” as a community in Mangala Shri Bhuti, a time when we gather to appreciate the richness that Buddhadharma brings into our lives.
 The lovely outdoor setting of the seminar under a large shrine tent offers a perfect contemplative environment.
 We invite you to join us in the beautiful foothills of the Rocky Mountains.
 Enroll in the whole program, come for individual days, or attend from anywhere in the world via live video or audio streaming.